 Following initial assessment, a treatment plan detailing the aims, duration, frequency and type of therapy will be agreed.
 These vary greatly depending on the type of difficulty somebody is experiencing, and the type of intervention agreed upon.

 I draw upon a range of therapeutic approaches as a clinical psychologist, and have undertaken additional training to enhance my practice.
-I use cognitive behavioral therapy (CBT), acceptance and commitment therapy, eye movement desensitisation and reprocessing (EMDR), motivational interviewing, compassion-focused therapy and cognitive analytic therapy, as well as drawing upon models of coping and adjustment, and narrative and systemic ideas.
+Further to assessment I may recommend working using Acceptance and Commitment Therapy (ACT), Eye movement desensitisation and reprocessing (EMDR), cognitive behavioral therapy (CBT), solution-focused therapy, or using relational approaches including cognitive analytic therapy (CAT).
+Therapy will often include aspects of developing self-compassion and mindfulness techniques, as well as drawing upon models of coping and adjustment, and at times narrative approaches.

 Please see below for more details about some of the therapies I practice.

 Cognitive Behavioural Therapy (CBT)

 CBT is a talking therapy that can help you manage difficulties by working towards changing the way you think and behave.
 It is a collaberative approach, during which you will work with your therapist to recognise the ways in which your thoughts, feelings, bodily sensations and actions are interconnected and may be trapping you in vicous cycles.
 You will then work towards breaking these cycles by developing alternative patterns that help you to feel better.